Shippable/docs/sources/platform/workflow/job/runsh.md

 ## YML templates
 If some common scripts need to be used in multiple jobs or TASKs then instead of writing them in the script section of each job repetitively you can define a template once and use this for all the jobs and keep your **shippable.yml** file clean and small.
 These templates are basically yml anchors, to know more about yml anchors and how to use them please click [here](http://yaml.org/spec/1.2/spec.html#id2765878).

+Currently, we support defining templates in following ways:-

-Below is a sample yml using templates:
+* You can define templates in your jobs file itself.
+Below is a sample yml using templates defined in the same file as your jobs.

 ```
 templates: &template-script
   - echo "common-script 1"